Volume 14, Issue 4 (12-2023) Res Anim Prod 2023, 14(4): 51-61 | Back to browse issues page

 URL: http://rap.sanru.ac.ir/article-1-1373-en.html

-Animal Nutrition and Poultry, Gorgan University of Agriculture and Natural Resources
+2- Animal Nutrition and Poultry, Gorgan University of Agriculture and Natural Resources, Gorgan, Iran

 Extended Abstract

-Introduction and Objective: The use of agricultural by-products instead of grain seeds in livestock diets has been an important issue for scientific study.
-One of these products is potato waste that, if properly processed by methods such as ensiling, can replace cereal seeds such as barley in the diet, due to the proper nutritional value of this product, improving animal growth performance, reducing feed costsand prevent food from being wasting.
-Therefore, the purpose of this study was to investigate the effect of replacing different levels of potato waste silage with barley on growth performance, digestibility, and rumen and blood parameters of fattening lambs.
+Background: The use of agricultural by-products instead of grain seeds in livestock diets has become an important topic for scientific study.
+One such product is potato waste, which, if properly processed through methods such as ensiling, can replace cereal seeds like barley in the diet.
+This is due to the favorable nutritional value of potato waste, which can improve animal growth performance, reduce feed costs, and prevent food waste.
+Therefore, the purpose of this study was to investigate the effect of replacing different levels of potato waste silage with barley on the growth performance, digestibility, and rumen and blood parameters of fattening lambs.

-Material and Methods: In this study, 30 Zell and Afshar mixed male lambs with a mean weight of 26±2 kg and mean age of 5.5±0.4 months were used in a completely randomized design (CRD) with 5 treatments and 6 replications for 90 days.
-The experimental treatments included the control treatment (without potato waste silage) and the treatments containing 25, 50, 75 and 100 potato waste silage replacement of barley seeds (based on dry matter).
+Methods: In this study, 30 mixed male lambs of the Zell and Afshar breeds, with a mean weight of 26±2 kg and a mean age of 5.5±0.4 months, were used in a completely randomized design (CRD) with 5 treatments and 6 replications for 90 days.
+The experimental treatments included a control treatment (without potato waste silage) and treatments containing 25%, 50%, 75%, and 100% potato waste silage replacing barley seeds (based on dry matter).

-Results: The results of performance traits showed that there was a significant difference in fattening weight, daily weight gain, dry matter intake and feed conversion ratio between experimental treatments (p<0.05).
-The highest and lowest final weight, daily weight gain and dry matter intake were observed in the treatment containing 50% of potato waste silage and the control treatment, respectively.
-The results of the apparent digestibility of nutrients of experimental diets showed that there was a significant difference in the apparent digestibility of raw protein and neutral detergent fiber (NDF) between experimental treatments (p<0.05).
-The highest and lowest apparent digestibility of crude protein (CP) was observed in the treatment containing 50% of potato waste silage and the control treatment, respectively.
-The results of some blood serum parameters showed that there was a significant difference in the concentration of glucose, triglyceride, Low density Lipoprotein (LDL) and blood urea nitrogen (BUN) between the experimental treatments (p<0.05).
-The results of rumen fermentation parameters showed that there was a significant difference in the population of lactic acid bacteria, coliforms, protozoa, rumen liquid ammonia nitrogen, total volatile fatty acids (VFAs), acetic acid, propionic acid, butyric acid, valeric acid and isovaleric acid between experimental treatments (p<0.05).
-The highest population of lactic acid bacteria 100%, the lowest coli form population, the highest population of protozoa and the highest concentration of VFAs were observed in the treatment containing 100%, 70%, 100% and 50% of potato waste silage, respectively.
+Results: The results of performance traits showed significant differences in fattening weight, daily weight gain, dry matter intake, and feed conversion ratio among the experimental treatments (p<0.05).
+The highest and lowest final weights, daily weight gains, and dry matter intakes were observed in the treatment containing 50% potato waste silage and the control treatment, respectively.
+The apparent digestibility of nutrients in the experimental diets also showed significant differences, particularly in the apparent digestibility of crude protein and neutral detergent fiber (NDF) (p<0.05).
+The highest apparent digestibility of crude protein (CP) was observed in the treatment containing 50% potato waste silage, while the control treatment had the lowest.
+The results of some blood serum parameters indicated significant differences in the concentrations of glucose, triglycerides, low-density lipoprotein (LDL), and blood urea nitrogen (BUN) among the experimental treatments (p<0.05).
+Rumen fermentation parameters showed significant differences in the populations of lactic acid bacteria, coliforms, protozoa, rumen liquid ammonia nitrogen, total volatile fatty acids (VFAs), acetic acid, propionic acid, butyric acid, valeric acid, and isovaleric acid among the experimental treatments (p<0.05).
+The highest population of lactic acid bacteria (100%), the lowest coliform population (70%), the highest population of protozoa, and the highest concentration of VFAs were observed in the treatments containing 100%, 70%, 100%, and 50% potato waste silage, respectively.

-Conclusion: The overall results of the present study showed that growth performance, the appearance of crude protein digestion, the total concentration of rumen fluid fatty acids and the population of bacteria and protozoa improved by consuming 50 % of potato waste silage
+Conclusion: The overall results of the present study indicate that growth performance, crude protein digestibility, total concentration of rumen fluid fatty acids, and the populations of bacteria and protozoa improved with the consumption of 50% potato waste silage.

 Type of Study: Research | Subject: تغذیه نشخوارکنندگان